euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 	- Jobs need to be able to be restarted cleanly
 - Spark/Spark SQL or MLib can be used for data mining or machine learning
 ### Pub/Sub

+A messaging service for events in real time.
+- Supports many-to-many asynchronous messaging
+-

 ### Dataflow
 For realtime data or unpredictable sized array.
 It's a unified programming model and a managed service that lets the user develop and execute a big range of data processing patterns (ETL and continuous computation).
 - Builds data pipeline for batch and streaming data